Graph Curve Matroids: Self-Duality

 \section{Self-Duality}

 In \cite{geiger2022selfdual}, the ISD property of matroids coming from graph curves was argued via the Riemann-Roch Theorem.
 Here, we present a combinatorial proof.

-In this section, a graph $G$ is always trivalent and $2$-connected.
-The graph curve matroid $M_G$ of a trivalent graph $G$ of genus $g$ has a ground set of cardinality $|V|=2g-2$.
-To prove that $M_G$ is ISD, we first show that $M_G$ has rank $g-1$, and then prove that the complement of any basis is independent.
+In this section, $G=(V,E)$ always denotes a trivalent, $2$-connected graph.
+For us, the \emph{genus} of a graph $G$ is equal to its first Betti number, i.e., the rank of its cycle space.
+The graph curve matroid $M_G$ of a graph $G$ of genus $g$ has a ground set of cardinality $|V|=2g-2$.
+To prove that $M_G$ is ISD, it therefore suffices to show that $M_G$ has rank $g-1$ and that the complement of any basis is independent (hence also a basis).

 To accomplish the first step, we construct a set of rank $g-1$ in $M_G$ by starting with any vertex of $G$ and inductively adding adjacent vertices such that the rank in $M_G$ increases sufficiently often.
-Crucial for this is the following lemma, which can be proven by applying Proposition \ref{prop_circuitComponents}:
+Crucial for this is the following lemma: